aa8a7b82/mif/katan/ReadMe.md

 **Warning**: requires about 400 GiB of RAM (it uses 2^32 x 2 128-bit integers for precise probability computations, allowing reasonable # of rounds; for the sake of the paper's results - counting trails - the code can be simplified to use much less RAM and not compute the accumulated probabilities).

+Timewise, takes about an hour on a single core.

 ```bash
 $ ./kmf32.elf 21000004 108 50 | tee log_21000004_108.txt
 ...